wenjing-gg/MT-WilmsNet/README.md

-# :bell:MT-WilmsNet: A Multi-Level Transformer Fusion Network for Wilms’ Tumor Segmentation and Metastasis Prediction
+# MT-WilmsNet: A Multi-Level Transformer Fusion Network for Wilms’ Tumor Segmentation and Metastasis Prediction

 ## Table of Contents
 - [Overview](#overview)